garder500/obvision/README.md

 nvm use 16.6.0
 npm i -g npm@latest
 ```

+### Installed the database files

+Recovered the file "obvision.sql" and imported it in your SQL database manager (phpmyadmin or Adminer) and imported the file

 ### Start the bot
 You have two options to install the bot using the scripts or manually